zerg41/test-chatroom/README.md

 # chatroom-react-test
-Тестовое задание на React разработчика
+Fullstack Developer Test Task

-## Описание приложения
+## Application Description

-Приложение Chat Room позволяет пользователям общаться с другими пользователями в приватных чатах
+The Chat Room app allows users to chat with other users in private chats

-## Стек технологий
+## Technology stack
 - React
 - React Router
 - Node.js
 - Socket.io
 - Bootstrap

-## Запуск приложения
+## Application launch

-Для запуска приложения необходимо сделать следующее:
+To run the application, do the following:

-- Клонировать репозиторий
+- Clone repository

-- Установить общие зависимости, а также зависимости сервера и клиента

-- Выполнить команды запуска сервера, находясь в директории /server и /client поочередно
+- Install general dependencies, as well as server and client dependencies
+- Execute server startup commands while in the /server and /client directories in turn

-## Использование приложения
+## Application use

-*Приложение еще находится в разработке*

-Создание чата:

-- После запуска клиента, перейти на начальную страницу (localhost:3000/)
+Create a chat:
+- After starting the client, go to the start page (localhost:3000/)

-- Указать имя и нажать кнопку New Chat или клавишу Enter
+- Specify a name and press the New Chat button or the Enter key

-- Будет создана новая комната, после чего в форме отобразится идентификатор новой комнаты
+- A new room will be created and the form will display the ID of the new room

-- Нажать кнопку Enter Chat или клавишу Enter
+- Press the Enter Chat button or the Enter key

-- Начать общаться
+- Start chatting

-Приглашение пользователя:
+User prompt:

-- В чат комнате под идентификатором комнаты скопировать ссылку (Copy and share this link to invite your friends: localhost:3000/?roomId=YOUR_ROOM_ID) и передать ее другому пользователю
+- In the chat room, under the room ID, copy the link (Copy and share this link to invite your friends: localhost:3000/?roomId=YOUR_ROOM_ID) and transfer it to another user

-- Другой пользователь вбивает в строку браузера, переданную ссылку выше и в форме авторизации автоматически должен подставить идентификатор общей комнаты
+- Another user types in the browser line, the link passed above and in the authorization form should automatically substitute the identifier of the common room

-- Указать имя и нажать кнопку Enter Chat или клавишу Enter
+- Specify a name and press the Enter Chat button or the Enter key

-- Начать общаться
+- Start chatting